Meet Chuck Grassley, Republican candidate for U.S. Senate

 Grassley’s age is a larger factor in this election than it has been in years past.
 In a Des Moines Register/Mediacom Iowa Poll this month, 60% of voters, including 37% of Republicans, said Grassley’s age is a concern.
 That number was high among independents, too, at 64%.

 Grassley, though, discounts any questions about his age by pointing to his physical health.
-When he announced his run for reelection, he did so with a Twitter video highlighting his daily 4 a.m., two-mile run.
-Last year, he challenged U.S. Sen. Tom Cotton, R-Ark., to a push-up contest at a campaign event.
+When he announced his run for re-election, he did so with a Twitter video highlighting his daily 4 a.m., two-mile run.
+Last year, he challenged U.S. Sen. Tom Cotton, R-Arkansas, to a push-up contest at a campaign event.

-“I go to bed at nine, get up at four,” Grassley said.
+“I go to bed at 9, get up at 4,” Grassley said.
 “This morning I [ran] two miles.”

 While some Republicans expressed concern about his age in the poll, many of his supporters don’t see it as a limiting factor.